ESSS/alfasim-sdk/docs/source/plugins/01_quick_start.rst

 The highlights here are for:

 :plugin.yaml: File with all information about the plugin that will be used by |alfasim|.
-:myplugin.py: Implementation of the hooks for customization of the UI interface, or the solver configuration hooks.
+:myplugin.py: Implementation of the hooks for customization of the user interface or the solver configuration hooks.
 :myplugin.c:  Implementation of the hooks for customization of solver.

-Check out the :ref:`Plugin Structure section <plugin_structure-section>` for more details about how the folder and files are structured, and also, check the :ref:`plugin-by-example-section` that shows how to create simple plugins that make use of the `User Interface Hooks` and the `Solver Hooks`.
+Refer to the :ref:`Plugin Structure section <plugin_structure-section>` for more details about how the folder and files are structured.
+The section :ref:`plugin-by-example-section` shows how to create simple plugins that make use of the `User Interface Hooks` and the `Solver Hooks`.

 Invoke
 ------

-From version 0.17.0 onwards, |sdk| started using `pyinvoke`_ tasks in order facilitate and standardize the plugins development process using pre-defined tasks.
+Since version 0.17.0, |sdk| started using `pyinvoke`_ tasks in order facilitate and standardize the plugins development process using pre-defined tasks.
 A standard ``tasks.py`` file is generated automatically by the :program:`new` command, which can be customized by the user if needed.

 To list the tasks available, use: